PEtab-dev/PEtab/doc/documentation_data_format.rst

 .. image:: gfx/petab_files.png
    :alt: Files constituting a PEtab problem

+Subfigure B above shows how those files relate to a common setup for data-based modeling studies.

 The following sections will describe the minimum requirements of those components in the core standard, which should provide all information for